shrutiraj25/Response-Modeling-and-Campaign-Strategizing-for-Supermarket/README.md

 To maximise the profit, maximise the return on investment made towards these marketing campaigns.

-## Algorithms Used :
+# Algorithms Used :
-In this project we have used Logistic Regression, Decision Tree, Random Forest
+In this project we have used Logistic Regression, Decision Tree, Random Forest, Gradient Boosting Machine

-## Final Model Algorithm
+# Final Model Algorithm
-Among the models that we tried building the Decision Tree performed the best in terms of F1_Score
+Among the models that we tried building the radient Boosting Machine   performed the best in terms of F1_Score

-Therefore we have kept Decision Tree as the final model algorithm
+Therefore we have kept Gradient Boosting Machine  as the final model algorithm

-## Grid Search CV parameters
+# Grid Search CV parameters
 Maximum Depth of Tree - 6

 Minimum Sample Size for Nodes to be Split - 75 Observations

-## Model Performance Measures
+# Model Performance Measures
-Accuracy from Decision Tree Model : 0.88
+Accuracy from GBM Model : 0.885

-Precision from Decision Tree Model : 0.74
+Precision from GBM Model : 0.671

-Recall from Decision Tree Model : 0.34
+Recall from GBM Model : 0.4343

-f1_score from Decision Tree Model : 0.46
+f1_score from GBM Model : 0.527

-Area under ROC Curve from Decision Tree Model : 0.66
+Area under ROC Curve from Random Forest Model : 0.698

 ## Strategy build for creating the campaign :